-17 The exception in paragraph 7.3(1)(b) of the CDR Rules does not apply to an accredited person who is not yet an accredited data recipient of CDR data.
+11 The exception in CDR Rule 7.3(b) does not apply to an accredited person who is not yet an accredited data recipient of CDR data.

-18 Explanatory Memorandum, Treasury Laws Amendment (Consumer Data Right) Bill 2019, paragraph 1.322.
+12 Explanatory Memorandum, Treasury Laws Amendment (Consumer Data Right) Bill 2019, paragraph 1.322.